CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/using-external-libraries-in-appengine.md

         npm run build
         ```

-6. Copy the resources folder from the dist folder to the webapp folder.
+6. Copy the resources folder from the dist directory to the webapp directory.

     :::warning
-    This needs to be done only once during the development phase.
-Thanks to this and mapping from point 7, you can test your plugin that consumes external library from the webapp folder just after TypeScript transpilation – without a need to build each time.
+    This step is required only once during the development phase.
+By doing this, and with the path mapping configured in Step 7, you’ll be able to test your plugin using the external library directly from the webapp folder right after TypeScript transpilation - without needing to rebuild each time.

-    It is possible that you will need to rebuild your solution after this step in order to copy this file to plugins folder.
+    However, in some cases, you may still need to perform a full rebuild to ensure the files are correctly copied into the plugins folder.
     :::

 7. Add mapping to Component.ts: